-The Skill Building Series teaches life skills such as grocery shopping, resume preparation, public speaking, and navigating the city foster independence for teens and adults with Down syndrome.
+The Skill Building Series teaches life skills such as grocery shopping, resume preparation, public speaking, and navigating the city to foster independence for teens and adults with Down syndrome.
 Visit the DSAWM calendar for current offerings.

-Shape Up is a health and fitness program for people with Down syndrome ages 14 and older.
+Shape Up is a health and fitness program for people with Down syndrome aged 14 and older.
 The weekly class consists of 45 minutes of nutrition instruction and 45 minutes of aerobic exercise.
 Visit the DSAWM calendar to view scheduled classes.